Halifax Town 1 Manchester City 0

 FA Cup, 3rd Round

 5 January 1980

-Sadly only two clubs were promoted that season and Town stayed in the 3rd Division.
-Their exploits merely qualified them for the pre-season Watney Mann Invitation Cup, a quintessentially Seventies affair between high-scoring but otherwise average sides.
-As well as being the Football League’s first sponsored trophy it introduced the penalty shoot-out to Britain and was notable for imaginative tinkering with the off-side rule – and, in Halifax, for bringing Manchester United to the Shay Ground.
+Sadly only two clubs were promoted that season and so Town stayed in the 3rd Division.
+Their exploits merely qualified them for the pre-season Watney Mann Invitation Cup, a quintessentially Seventies affair contested by high-scoring but otherwise average sides.
+As well as being the Football League’s first sponsored trophy, it introduced the penalty shoot-out to Britain and was notable for imaginative tinkering with the off-side rule – and, in Halifax, for bringing Manchester United to the Shay Ground.
 This was a United team who had won the European Cup just three years previously and Frank O’Farrell fielded a full-strength side including Best, Law and Charlton.
 But on a famous day for the Shaymen the visiting stars left on the wrong end of a 2-1 defeat.

 Kirby allowed himself to bask in this limelight for precisely a week before accepting the challenge of keeping Watford in Division Two.
 He failed spectacularly at Vicarage Road, it must be said through no real fault of his own, and packed his bags for Iceland.
 This seems to have become his spiritual home.
 A spell at ÍA Akranes between 1973 and 1974 ended with them lifting the League title and he would eventually return to the port town three more times, winning the Icelandic Cup twice and managing the Skagamenn on periodic forays into European competition.
 Kirby’s second Seventies spell at the Akranesvöllu sandwiched a short sojourn in that honeypot for Seventies coaches, the Middle East.
 In this he followed his old adversary O’Farrell, manager of the Iranian national side since 1974.